h2oai/wave/website/blog/2022-02-08-wave-on-heroku.md

 <!--truncate-->

 Following are the step by step instructions to deploy your [Wave][wave] app to [Heroku][heroku-home] platform.
-A GitHub repository with an example Wave app that can be deployed to Heroku is available [here][wave-heroku-repo].
+All the code for this blog post is also available in a [GitHub repository][wave-heroku-repo].

 To know more about Heroku, read [What is Heroku ?][what-is-heroku] And yes, we can deploy our Wave apps for free on Heroku.